-The present study revealed that the majority of the study participants in the control, peppermint water, and expressed breast milk group respectively had pulled the nipple out of the mouth of the newborn.
-The results of the present study reveal an unacceptable finding where majority of women did not receive any knowledge about breast care and breastfeeding problems.
-This may reflect the deficiencies in health institutions regarding their role in education. health All literature emphasizes the importance of antenatal education for pregnant women to avoid decrease the incidence complications during pregnancy, labor, and the postpartum period.
-During the antenatal period, the maternity nurse should provide the necessary information to a pregnant woman pregnancy, delivery, postpartum care.
+The present study revealed that the majority of the study participants in peppermint water and expressed breast milk groups respectively had pulled the nipple out of the mouth of the newborn.
+The results of the present study reveal an unacceptable where the majority finding women did not receive knowledge about breast care and breastfeeding problems.
+This may reflect the deficiencies in health institutions regarding their role in education. literature health All the importance emphasizes antenatal education for pregnant women to avoid or decrease the incidence of complications during pregnancy, labor, and the postpartum period.
+During the antenatal period, the maternity nurse should provide the necessary information to a pregnant woman pregnancy, delivery, about postpartum care.
 The most important information that should be given to women during the third trimester of pregnancy includes information about puerperium; breastfeeding techniques and breast care for lactating mothers (Hassan et al. 2020).
-Also, parity influence the mother's awareness and knowledge about breastfeeding's importance on breastfeeding initiation and continuation more than influence of regardless of different ages or parity status (Farag et al. 2020).
+Also, parity influences the mother's awareness and knowledge about breastfeeding's importance on breastfeeding initiation continuation more than the influence of different ages or parity status (Farag et al. 2020).

-Concerning breastfeeding position and attachment in the present study, it was noted that the majority of the studied participants in the control, peppermint, and expressed milk groups (80%, 76.7% & 80%) had poor body position (mother and newborn) respectively compared to no one of them had good body position.
-In addition, the largest proportion (86.7%, 90% & 80%) of the three groups respectively had a poor attachment, compared to no one of them having a good attachment with no statistically significant difference was observed in the baseline time day among the three groups.
-This agreed with Kaur & Singh, (2015) who performed a study about" Effect of Planned Teaching Programme on Knowledge regarding Prevention of Nipple Sore among Postnatal mothers in Gian Sagar Medical College and Hospital, Ram Nagar, Rajpura, Punjab" Who found that less than three quarters of postnatal mothers were having average knowledge about the cracked This finding is nipple. not in congruence with a study conducted in Egypt by Abdallah et al. (2018) who investigated Breast and nipple problems encountered among puerperal primipara women in Zagazig.
-Their findings revealed that mothers were aware that correct positioning could help in the prevention of breast and nipple problems but a partially similar percentage was unaware of correct attachment of the baby's mouth.

-This study compared the effect of applying nursing intervention to the relief of cracked nipple among the two case groups, and the normal routine management for the control group.
-There was no statistically significant difference between the three study groups regarding their demographic data, and reproductive history, and all groups had three distributions.
+Concerning breastfeeding position and attachment in the present study, it was noted that the majority of the studied participants in peppermint and expressed milk groups (76.7% & 80%) had poor body position (mother and newborn) respectively compared to no one of them had good body position.
+In addition, the largest proportion (90% 80%) of the three groups respectively had a poor attachment, compared to no one of them having good attachment with no statistically significant difference observed in the base-line time day among the three groups.
+This agreed with Kaur& Singh, (2015)who performed a study about" Effect of Planned Teaching Programme on Knowledge regarding Prevention of Nipple Sore among Postnatal mothers in GianSagar Medical College and Hospital, Ram Nagar, Rajpura, Punjab" Who found that less than three quarters of postnatal were having mothers average knowledge about the cracked nipple.
+This finding is not in congruence with a study conducted in Egypt by Abdallah et al. (2018)who investigated Breast and nipple problems among encountered puerperal primipara women Zagazig.
+Their findings revealed that mothers were aware of correct positioning that could help in the prevention of breast and nipple problems but a partially similar percentage was unaware of the correct attachment of the baby's mouth.
+This study compared the applying effect of nursing intervention to the relief of cracked nipple among the two case groups, and the normal routine management for the control group.
+There was no statistically significant difference between the three study groups regarding their demographic data, and reproductive history, and all the groups three had similar distributions.
 The nipple cracks and pain could be attributed to many reasons such as lack of experience or knowledge, late initiations breastfeeding, and wrong position and technique.
 In consideration of these causes, the similarity between the groups was assured.

-Regarding pain intensity, the present study revealed that there was no statistically significant difference among the study groups regarding the intensity in the control, peppermint water, and expressed milk groups before the intervention (pretest) in which the majority of them had severe (unbearable pain).
+Regarding pain intensity, the present study revealed that there was no statistically significant difference among the study groups regarding the pain intensity in the peppermint water and expressed milk groups before the intervention (pretest) in which the majority of them had severe (unbearable pain).
 This comes in agreement with Ismail et al. (2019) who investigated the effectiveness of expressed breast milk, peppermint water, and breast shell on the treatment of traumatic nipple in puerperal lactating mothers in El-Beheira, Egypt.
 Their findings revealed that no statistically significant difference was observed between the three groups which assure homogeneity of the three researchable groups.